manuelbarrero/docs-1/configuration.md

 ## Styles And Scripts

-Styles and Scripts can easily be added to your the application:
+Styles and Scripts can easily be added to your application:

 ```php
 use Ignite\Support\Facades\Lit;